 The exact amount that a laid-off worker will receive will vary depending on how much he or she earned before losing work, and on his or her state of residence.
 Unemployment benefits programs are managed by states, not the federal government, but states needed the federal government’s permission to continue providing them.
 Unemployment benefits have long been funded by payroll taxes deducted from workers’ checks, and states set up “unemployment insurance” systems, known as UI, that people are eligible to use when they lose a job through no fault of their own.10 Most systems give workers a percentage of the amount that they were making before losing work, and this percentage varies significantly among the states.
 That does not change as a result of the coming stimulus package.
 Instead, everyone receiving unemployment insurance in any state will receive a $300 per week supplement to what the state already provides.

-The bill extends a moratorium on evictions through the end of January in homes or apartments that have a federally insured mortgage.13 This means that people who lost work due to the pandemic and are unable to make rent or mortgage payments as a result may not be evicted.
-For a form that can be used to demonstrate pandemic-related loss of income, click here.
+The bill extends a moratorium on evictions through the end of January in homes or apartments that have a federally insured mortgage.13 This means that people who lost work due to the pandemic and are unable to make rent or mortgage payments, as a result, may not be evicted.
 The bill also includes $25 billion that is expected to be offered in housing assistance.
 It’s not clear how this money will be distributed, but under the CARES Act, local governments have received a portion of this money and set up their own programs.14